qureshizawar/camera_optimisation/README.md

 RANSAC to reject outliers.
 A number of images are used to estimate homographies from which a matrix (k-matrix) entailing the intrinsic properties of the camera model is built.
 This estimated k-matrix is then optimized to produce the model for the camera.

+Please read Calibrating a digital camera for computer vision.pdf for more information